-- Process Intensification: Nanoparticles are of great interest for the industry due to their numerous possible applications in several fields.
-Research on this topic seeks to develop many procedures to produce nanoparticles, mostly at lab scale, batch-wise and with low yield.
-These procedures generally do not suit industrial needs of continuous, high capacity production.
+- Process Intensification and Nanomanufacturing: Various manufacturers are using nanotechnology to make products with improved capabilities or to reduce their manufacturing costs.
+Nanomanufacturing is the scaled-up, repeatable and cost-effective manufacturing of nanoscale materials, structures, devices, and systems.
+These materials and devices are then used to produce innovative, next-generation products that provide higher performance at a lower cost and improved sustainability.
+Nanotechnology and nanomanufacturing are revolutionizing many manufacturing sectors, including information technology, defense, medicine, transportation, energy, environmental science, telecommunications, and electronics, but mostly at lab scale, batch-wise and with low yield.
+These procedures generally do not suit the industrial needs of continuous, high capacity production.
 Moreover, the product characteristics require targeting narrow particle size distributions and high quality, which is difficult to achieve by traditional equipment.
 Process intensification aims to dramatically improve manufacturing processes through the application of novel process schemes and equipment.
 These novel approaches can be used to overcome bottlenecks, such as those imposed by thermodynamics, or to combine processing phenomena into fewer processing units with a concurrent reduction in capital cost and/or energy intensity.
 By reducing the technology transfer gap, nanotechnologies may become convenient and feasible, allowing both industries to achieve the production of higher quality products with particular characteristics without sensibly increasing additional costs.
-This will represent in the next future a strategic key feature of industries in the global market.
+This will represent in the near future a strategic key feature of industries in the global market.

 - Nanodevices, nanosensors and Modeling – This session will focus on the technological capabilities of electronic, magnetic, mechanical, nanomaterials and biological systems that enable nanodevices and nanosensores as well as processes and “lab on a chip”.
 On the modeling approach this session will focus on development of predictive tools based on the fundamental behavior of nanostructures within biological and ecological matrices or simulations of nanoparticle behavior at interfaces and new theories and simulation approaches for determining the transport and transformation of nanoparticles in various media.